This section describes how to partition tables in YugabyteDB using YSQL.

 CREATE TABLE order_changes_2021_02 PARTITION OF order_changes FOR VALUES FROM ('2021-02-01') TO ('2021-03-01');

 Note the following:

 - The primary key for a partitioned table should always contain the partition key.
-In the current release of YugabyteDB, it is recommended to set the primary key directly on partitions.

 - If you choose to define row triggers, you do so on individual partitions instead of the partitioned table.